CalistaHatch/CppAssignment/A2/bug-report.md

 then the calculations for the conversion would be inaccurate.

 3. **What misunderstanding of C++ concepts lead you to this incorrect code?**
-The missunderstanding that assuming the user wouldn;t enter a decimal instead of a whole number is why the variable int instead of double or float was chosen.
+The missunderstanding was that assuming the user wouldn't enter a decimal instead of a whole number is why the variable int instead of double or float was chosen.

 4. **How to correct the bug?**
 To correct this bug the variable type of both USD and CAD will be changed to double instead of int.